-To be eligible for consolidation, the projects must have the same recipient and be for the same component; and will be funded in this competition only with FY 2021 funds (meaning no funds recaptured from prior years will be awarded to the project).
+To be eligible for consolidation, the projects must have the same recipient and be for the same component; and will be funded in this competition only with FY 2022 funds (meaning no funds recaptured from prior years will be awarded to the project).
 HUD will not permit projects with outstanding problems, such as monitoring findings or financial management issues, to consolidate.
 HUD will not permit a transitional housing and a permanent housing project to consolidate to form a Joint TH and PH-RRH project and will not permit a transition grant to be consolidated with any other project.

-To apply for a consolidated grant, applicants must submit separate renewal project applications in esnaps for each of the grants that are proposed to be consolidated, and an application for the new consolidated grant with the combined budget and information of all grants proposed for consolidation.
+To apply for a consolidated grant, applicants must submit separate renewal project applications in e-snaps for each of the grants that are proposed to be consolidated, and each of these applications must identify the grant number that will survive (which must be the grant number with the earliest start date in 2023).
 Project applications for the grants that are proposed to be consolidated will be ranked, and if all those grants are selected, HUD will award the single consolidated grant.
 If one of the grants proposed to be consolidated is found to be ineligible for consolidation or is not selected, HUD will award all grants that are eligible for renewal and selected as separate grants.